kate-orlova/taxonomy-in-sitecore/README.md

 - Full Stack Developer

-### Ease of management
-TBC

 ### Pipelines
 _ProcessTaxonomyProfiles_ custom pipeline hooks into _Sitecore.Analytics.Pipelines.ProcessItem.ProcessItemProcessor_ pipeline to dynamically assign the relevant Profile Cards to the context item based on the linked tags to it.

+Note, that there is no need to create a physical linkage between your Content Items and Profiles Cards as you can associate the required Profile Cards to Content Items during the _ProcessItemProcessor_ pipeline execution.

+### Ease of management
 The genius of this approach is that you no longer need to assign the required Profile Cards to each Content Item individually.
 Instead, you just need to link them to your **Taxonomy** tags and then they will be inherited automatically via tags.
 As a result it will save you from the duplication of work and bring more efficiency to your content classification.

-Note, that there is no need to create a physical linkage between your Content Items and Profiles Cards as you can associate the required Profile Cards to Content Items during the _ProcessItemProcessor_ pipeline execution.

 ## Sitecore Packages
 Sitecore packages contain: